top of page

 DRAKARD’S STAMFORD NEWS (FRIDAY) NOVEMBER 29TH 1822 p1/c1

-Mr Gouger was advertising for young female staff in both Drakard’s Stamford News and the Stamford Mercury through September to the end of 1822.
+Notes Below.
+Mr Gouger was advertising for young female staff in both Drakard’s Stamford News and the Stamford Mercury through September 1822 to the end of the year.
 It was not until the passing of the Elementary Education Act in 1870 that education became compulsory for children under thirteen.
-So in 1822 an advert for young girls aged between nine and twelve to work in an industrial environment would not have seen to be out of the ordinary.
-The Mill was behind No. 32 Broad Street and when it closed in 1829 it was reportedly employing 400 women and children, some of whom were probably out-workers.
+In 1822 an advert for young girls aged between nine and twelve to work in an industrial environment would not have seen to be out of the ordinary.
+The Mill was behind No 32 Broad Street and when it closed in 1829 it was reportedly employing 400 women and children, some of which were probably out-workers.

 bottom of page